CuriousNom/Build-Bot_guide/README.md

 # Credits

-Thanks to akhil naran for this amazing script and mahesh technical for this guide
+Thanks to akhil narang for this amazing script and mahesh technical for this guide

 ## Prerequisites